AkakpoErnest/Interchain-Nexus/README.md

 1. **Connect Wallet**: Players connect their MetaMask wallet to the application
 2. **Select Pioneer**: Choose from four unique Pioneer types, each representing a different blockchain ecosystem
 3. **Mint NFT**: Mint the selected Pioneer NFT on the corresponding blockchain network
+4. **Story Journey**: Experience immersive storylines with each Pioneer type
+   - **Oracle Seer**: Flare Network oracle quests and predictions
+   - **Identity Guardian**: "The Oracle of the Eternal Names" - Seven trials of ENS mastery
+   - **Data Weaver**: Filecoin storage and archiving adventures
+   - **Social Architect**: Lisk community building and social connections
-4. **Explore Features**: Each Pioneer has unique abilities and can interact with specialized game mechanics
+5. **Explore Features**: Each Pioneer has unique abilities and can interact with specialized game mechanics
-5. **Cross-Chain Journey**: Players can mint Pioneers on different networks to experience the full Interchain Nexus
+6. **Cross-Chain Journey**: Players can mint Pioneers on different networks to experience the full Interchain Nexus

 ### Smart Contract Integration
 - **Automatic Network Detection**: The app automatically detects which blockchain network you're connected to